Table of contents

 5. Attitudes and Actions

 Organization culture is essentially a feeling, which includes beliefs, assumptions and general engagement of with the company and its perceived values.
-Part of this involves making employees feel comfortable -- not stupid -- if they make a mistake and confident -- not panicked -- when an incident occurs.
-In simple terms, employees should feel good contributing to the company's cybersecurity resilience.
+Part of this involves making employees feel comfortable – not stupid – if they make a mistake and confident – not panicked – when an incident occurs.
+In other words, employees should feel good contributing to the company’s cybersecurity resilience.
 A distributor of heavy machinery, Finning International, employed psychologists to gain an understanding of how people can learn about security in relatable ways.
 The company devised several training modules to support different learning styles.
 Gamification, short videos and face-to-face discussions were some featured modules.
 The modules were tailored to facilitate inclusion among employees across different geographies and languages.

 Cybersecurity culture also involves the company’s environment outside it’s four walls.
 Through information sharing among peers, stakeholders, customers and suppliers offers a diverse perspective to cyberthreats vectors that may have gone under the radar.
 Not only is this valuable to the company’s own security culture, but it is also a direct line to product innovation in the name of security.

-7. Metrics Metrics are important to monitor the effectiveness and overall value of training.
-Incorporating gamification, competitions or quick tests into security training processes can play a pivotal role in providing helpful insights into which modules resonated and what concrete knowledge and behaviours stuck.
+Metrics are important to monitor the effectiveness and overall value of training.
+Incorporating gamification, competitions or quick tests into security training processes can play a pivotal role in providing helpful insights into which modules resonated and what concrete knowledge and behaviors stuck.
 They are also important for articulating the value proposition of these procedures to senior management to facilitate continued investment.